If you are assaulted

 - Arrange a private place for the individual to talk.
 Listen compassionately.
 Comfort the victim.

-- If a sexual assault has been reported to you, gently encourage the victim to allow you to contact one of the Victim/Witness Advocates who will give you further instructions, and/or University Police.
+- If a sexual assault has been reported to you, gently encourage the victim to allow you to contact the campus sexual misconduct resource person or a Victim/Witness Advocate (see below) who will give you further instructions, and/or University Police.